rpm-software-management/dnf/doc/command_ref.rst

     Removes all "leaf" packages from the system that were originally installed as dependencies of user-installed packages but which are no longer required by any such package.

+This command by default does not force a sync of expired metadata.
+See also :ref:`\metadata_synchronization-label`.

 --------------------
 Check Update Command
 --------------------